 Shiloh University is committed to providing accessible education whenever possible to the disabled community.
 The University website and online classroom both support audio/visual assistance tools and other accessibility needs in accordance with Web Content Accessibility Guidelines (standard 2.0, Level AA).
 Any accessibility related issues with the University website or online classroom should be communicated to Student Services.

 If a student feels he or she needs additional accommodations, Shiloh University is happy to meet these requests whenever reasonably possible.
-Students requesting accommodation must provide documentation of their needs to Student Services in accordance with the University Disability Policy.
+Students requesting accommodation must complete an Accommodation Request Form and submit it to Student Services in accordance with the University Disability Policy.
 After review, the Student Services Coordinator will work with the student to establish an accommodation plan to best meet his or her need.
 This plan will then be communicated to the student’s instructor(s) on a trimester basis.

 Change of Contact Information